liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/01-writing-your-first-jsf-application.markdown

 Liferay-specific info, and `i18n` for integration with out-of-the-box Liferay internationalized messages.

-With the understanding of the provided JSF-related JARs under your belt, you'll now begin developing the JSF guestbook portlet.
+With the understanding of the provided JSF-related JARs under your belt, you now have a deeper understanding of how useful Liferay Faces is for developers that want to deploy JSF portlets to Liferay Portal.

 ## Understanding the Liferay Faces Version Scheme